 Digital Object Identifier (DOI)

 Jiang, Jun Tao; Sun, Wen Lan; Jing, Yi Feng; Liu, Shi Bo; Ma, Zheng; Hong, Yan; Ma, Long; Qin, Chao; Liu, Qiang; Stratton, Harrison J.; and Xia, Shu Jie, "Prenatal Exposure To Di-N-Butyl Phthalate Induces Anorectal Malformations In Male Rat Offspring" (2011).
-Neurobiology.
+Translational Neuroscience.
 167.